 1. Mallory Square.
 This place is awesome but its best for sunset.
 Make sure you get here a bit early to get a good spot as this place gets packed with tourists to watch this epic sunset.

 2. Higgs Beach Pier.
 Best time to come her is sunrise, most likely you will be the only one here while everyone else is sleeping away the festivities from the night before.

 3. The Strand aka Wallgreens.
 The best time to shoot is at night.
 Beware, lots of drunkies will jump in front of your camera making obscene gestures.
 It all depends how late you are there.

 4. Tropic Cinema.
 Bring your tripod and a beer, you might be here a while.

 5. 801 Bourbon Bar.
 This place is awesome, just linger outside and wait, you will see what I mean.
 Best time to shoot is at night.

 6. San Carlos Institute.
 This is a really cool Cuban museum and the people there are super nice.
 They will tell you endless history and allow you to photograph the entire place.
 Best time to come is during open hours.

 7. Smathers Beach.
 This is a really nice beach to come play in the water or get some cool daytime long exposures.
 Best time to shoot is any time.

 10. Duval Street.
-Walk up and down Duval Street, there are lots and lot op places light up just right.
-These is Sloppy Joe’s Bar it is super fun in case you want to stop in and get a drink.
-If not you can just sit out side with your tripod and sanp some fliks.
+Walk up and down Duval Street, there are lots and lot of places light up just right.
+Sloppy Joe’s Bar it is super fun in case you want to stop in and get a drink.
+If not you can just sit outside with your tripod and snap some flicks.